mstsaiteja/Online-Banking/README.md

 It also allows to transfer amount and receive amount from your friends account

 It also displays all the transactions you have done with your account

+NOTE: Real Money is not used here.
+Just a demonstration for managing the account